 This Texas-focused foundation prioritizes health, specifically cancer research; Forth Worth is the home of the Moncrief Cancer Institute.
 It also backs arts and culture, animal rights, and human services.

-This Texas funder has many different funds that touch on pretty much every nonprofit service you can think of.
+This Texas funder has many funds that touch on pretty much every nonprofit service you can imagine.
 Grants are awarded once per year.

 The foundation's Arizona grantmaking focuses on community organizations and youth.
 The Morenos also fund scholarship outfits for Hispanic students.